Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 continue

-# Remove all platforms covered by the groups.
+# Remove all traits covered by the groups.

-# Merge the groups and the remaining platforms.
+# Merge the groups and the remaining traits.

 reduction_size = len(reduction)